 Sanitation Concerns

 To block off the conduit in well pits, usually a well seal is used.
-These well seals include an air vent to allow the well to breath.
+These well seals include an air vent to allow the well to breathe.
 Contaminated surface water can enter the well through this air vent, seeping down and mixing with well water.
-This contaminated surface water enters the well pit through cracked cement tiles, debris falling into the pit or poor grouting.
+This contaminated surface water enters the well pit through cracked cement tiles, debris falling into the pit, or poor grouting.

 Repairs can be Dangerous